-739. Advanced Counseling Skills and Techniques.
-(2-3) Advanced and specialized counseling interventions including crisis intervention, suicide prevention, and emergency management methods.
-Demonstration of skill level required.
+739. Advanced Counseling Skills and Crisis Management.
+(3) Topics covered will be advanced and specialized counseling interventions including crisis intervention, suicide prevention, and emergency management models.
+Students will be required to demonstrate appropriate sill level.
 P-CNS 737.

 740. Professional Orientation to Counseling.
 (3) Covers the history, roles, organizational structures, ethics, standards, specializations, and credentialing in the profession of counseling.
 Public policy processes and contemporary issues are also considered.